k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 **Step 2.**

-Create a new instance group where by all customers live in NY State.
+Create a new instance group where all customers live in NY State.

 Run the appropriate **Batch** command to sync all customers residing in NY State.
 Using the **batch_summary** command, how many instances have been retrieved?